-With some Westpac credit cards there’s no limit to the number of points you can earn, whereas some have a cap on the number you can earn in a month.
+With some Westpac credit cards there’s no limit to the number of points you can earn, whereas some have a cap on the number you can earn in set period.
 If you think you’d like to maximise your points earning potential, you could consider switching to a different Rewards card where you can even use your rewards points to cover your annual fee.

-If you’ve chosen an Altitude Points earning card, you’ll earn Altitude points on eligible purchases.
+If you've chosen the Altitude Rewards program, you'll earn Altitude Points on eligible purchases1.
 Find out more about earning points.

-If you choose to be part of the Qantas program, you will earn Qantas points on eligible purchases.
+If you've chosen the Altitude Velocity program, you will earn Velocity Points on eligible purchases1.
 Find out more about earning points.

 Do all Westpac rewards cards have a points cap?